Free Rent Increase Notice Templates (U.S.) | Word – PDF

 How much can the landlord increase the rent?

-In most circumstances, there is no set maximum cap for rent increases.
-The only exceptions will be if the existing lease states a limit, or the rental is in a municipality with a rent increase cap set.
+In most circumstances, there is no set maximum cap for such increases.
+The only exceptions will be if the existing lease states a limit or the property is in a municipality with a cap set.

-Include how you intend to collect the new monthly rent in the rent increase notice and the new lease.
-Different methods to collect the new rent include online rent collection websites using credit or debit cards and in-person or mail using checks or money orders.
+Include how you intend to collect the new monthly rent in the letter and the new lease.
+There are different methods to collect money online, such as credit or debit cards, and in-person or by mail using checks or money orders.

 When is it time for rent to decrease?

-Unfortunately, as a landlord, there may be times when you have to decrease the rental rate for your properties.
-For example, it may be time to reduce rent if the current local market is oversaturated or a severe decline in property values.
+Unfortunately, as a landlord, there may be times when you have to decrease the rate for your properties.
+For example, it may be time to reduce it if the current local market is oversaturated or there is a severe decline in property values.

 When should you keep the rent the same?

-Sometimes the market does not justify an increase, nor does it indicate there should be a decrease in rental rates.
-In situations where you want to retain your tenant, or there is an economic downturn, you may want to consider keeping the rent the same for one more lease term.
+Sometimes the market does not justify an increase, nor does it indicate there should be a decrease.
+In situations where you want to retain your tenant or there is an economic downturn, you may want to consider keeping the rent the same for one more lease term.

-To encourage your tenant to respond to the rent increase notice in writing, consider including a self-addressed, stamped envelope along with a response letter the tenant can quickly fill out, sign, and date.
+To encourage your tenant to respond to the letter in writing, consider including a self-addressed, stamped envelope along with a response letter that the tenant can quickly fill out, sign, and date.
 If completing the form digitally, use a program that allows the tenant to fill in the information and sign the online document quickly.

 About This Article